LIUQyou/LIUQyou.github.io/will-clients-s-subscript-a-term-deposit.md

  - Social and economic environment data: Employment variation rate, consumer price index, consumer confidence index, euribor 3 month rate, number of employees;
  - Other attributes: ????????

 The dataset is highly imbalanced since only a few people would make the bank term deposit.
 The ratio of accepting the subscription (‘yes’) and rejecting the proposal ('no') is roughly 1:8 in the datasets.
-In addition, there are missing or unknown values appeared in some attributes because some people would not like to tell their private information to the bank.
+In addition, there are missing values appeared in some attributes marked with "unknown", since some people are unwilling to disclose their private information to the bank.
 Therefore, before we apply the statistical models, we have to preprocess the data and select useful features, which is also referred to as feature engineering.

 ## 3. Data Wash
 ### 3.1 Data drop
 The first step is to drop redundant and useless data.
 To do this, we first discard duplicated rows, and check if the data contains 'null' and mark them as unknowns.

-### 1.0 Data Visualization and Feature Selection
+### 3.2 Data Visualization and Feature Selection
 Next, we visualize the data, analyze it and select useful features.
 Beforehand, just by looking at the data information, we have full reason to discard the attribute "duration" -- the duration of each phone call, since it is unpredictable before each call.
 Besides, the duration is highly correlated to the final decision -- the longer the duration, the higher the possibility that a client would subscirbe.
 Therefore, to ensure a realistic predictive model, we would discard this attribute.

 Now let's take a good look at our data.
 We first viusalize the distribution of the result.
 As we can see, most of the custom (88.7%) will reject the proposal of term deposit subscription.